Velabro, the area along the river at the foot of the south-western spur of the Palatine Hill

 (left) Hercules; (centre) detail of the decoration; (right) overall view

 The arch has different names and it was likely built at the time of Emperor Constantine or of Maxentius, Constantine's rival.
 Giano (Lat.
 Janus) was the god of the passages (Lat. ianua means door and January marks the passage to the new year): the arch dedicated to him had four fronts (It. quadrifronte) instead of two.
 The main purpose of the arch was to shelter the dealers who used to meet in this commercial part of the city.
-Its design is similar to arches at Malborghetto and at Tripoli in Libya.
+Its design is similar to arches at Malborghetto, at Carnuntum in Austria and at Tripoli in Libya.

 The marble niches (one of them can be seen in the image used as background for this page)